-The Tango Argentino Basics in Vienna are an invitation to start your tango journey with solid foundations, clarity, and trust in your process.
+Our Tango Argentino Basics program is an invitation to start your tango journey with solid foundations, clarity and trust in your process.
 And to gain more depth and freedom if you already dance.

 The Tango Basics lessons are ideal for you if: